How Much Gold is in a Rolex?

 So what did Rolex do?
 They developed their own white gold that is everlasting of course.
 In other words, the brand invests a ton of resources into developing gold.

-Furthermore, Rolex also has its on rose gold care Everest gold.
+Furthermore, Rolex also has its own rose gold called Everose gold.
 Rolex says ”To preserve the beauty of its pink gold watches, Rolex created and patented an exclusive 18 ct pink gold alloy cast in its own foundry: Everose gold.
 Introduced in 2005, 18 ct Everose is used on all Rolex models in pink gold.”

 Manufacturing and development